ShawnBatson/react-bubbles/README.md

 - [ x] Build a form at the bottom of `ColorList.js` to add new colors to the colors data

-**Data Visualization**
+XXX FINISHED AT 8:05 central time, an hour early!!
+XXX **Data Visualization**

 - [ ] Look at [Potion JS](https://potion.js.org/).
 This is the library used to display the color data